Home »

 Next, I personally write my texts in Spanish, my native language, with my own words.

-Sometimes, I review my already written texts with the help of NotebookLM, asking it to help me identify errors or inconsistencies according to the reference sources.
+On occasion, I review my already-written texts with the help of NotebookLM or Claude, asking it to help me identify errors or inconsistencies against the reference sources.

 I use TranslatePress and Claude to translate my texts into English.
 I personally proofread the translations as carefully as I can, and I sometimes make changes to them myself.

-I use Claude for programming and SEO.
-It helps me develop small tools in PHP or solve web design problems with CSS, and to refine some titles, meta descriptions, and summaries for the hub and sub-hub sections.
+I use Claude for coding and SEO.
+It helps me develop Chrome extensions and small PHP tools, troubleshoot web design issues with CSS, and refine some titles, meta descriptions, and summaries for hub and sub-hub sections.

 Scroll to Top